Noyce | Conferences | Regional Workshops

 - How do our collective goals for preservice STEM teacher preparation fit into and inform local, state, regional and national educational policies?

-The Noyce Regional Dialogue will support the travel of approximately 60 people.
-This grant covers: lodging for 1 night (Sunday, May 21, at the Embassy Suites Lincoln); mileage reimbursement, rentar car if needed and parking at the hotel OR flights up to $500 into Lincoln (transportation from Omaha airport to Lincoln is also covered but not arranged arranged); breakfast Monday morning; and a buffet lunch on Monday, at the hotel.
+The Noyce Regional Dialogue supported the travel of approximately 60 people.
+This grant covered: lodging for 1 night (Sunday, May 21, at the Embassy Suites Lincoln); mileage reimbursement, rentar car if needed and parking at the hotel OR flights up to $500 into Lincoln (transportation from Omaha airport to Lincoln is also covered but not arranged arranged); breakfast Monday morning; and a buffet lunch on Monday, at the hotel.

 Where We've Been